antonio-nicolau/Flutter-photo-upload-app/README.md

 This is a Flutter project created as a code challenge for the Flutter Developer role.
 The goal of this app is to allow users to capture and upload photos using their device's camera.
 The app utilizes Riverpod for state management, the CameraAwesome package for camera functionality, and Firebase for photo storage and Firestore for tracking uploads.

+This app has support for two languages: English and Spanish.
+You can change the language on app's settings

 ## Table of Contents

 - [Getting Started](#getting-started)